Writing Craft versus Format

 Too often, spec screenwriters think “craft = format”.
 No. NoNoNoNoNoNo!

 Format involves the “look” of the page and is the VERY LEAST you should do, Bang2writers.
-What’s more, you can get on top of the latest expectations and preferences in format by script readers and their bosses very easily, by checking online lists The B2W Format 1 Stop Shop, or The Top 5 Format Mistakes in this very series.
+What’s more, you can get on top of the latest expectations and preferences in format by script readers and their bosses very easily.
+Just check online lists like the one at The B2W Format 1 Stop Shop.

-So, if Format is the ‘done thing’ (aka WHAT you do), Craft is HOW you do it – ie. the actual storytelling.
-Le duh!
+- Craft is HOW you do it – ie. the actual storytelling.

 So, what are the top 5 mistakes in Craft?
 Chew on these: